 In recent years he has published a series of books on Higher Education issues and numerous articles reflecting on challenges in the area in specialized magazines in Chile and abroad.
 He is a permanent guest to speak at the most important forums on Higher Education.
 He chairs the Chilean Chapter of Catholic Universities, and is part of the Council of Rectors of Chilean Universities-CRUCh.
 In the past, he chaired the Network of Non-State Public Universities (G9).
 At an international level, he is Vice President of the Hemispheric University Consortium (HUC) and forms part of the Executive Committee of the International Association of Universities (IAU) and of the Governing Board of The Strategic Alliance of Catholic Research Universities (SACRU).

-Verity Firth is the Pro Vice-Chancellor (Social Justice & Inclusion) at the University of Technology Sydney.
-She is currently spearheading the university’s Social Impact Framework, a whole of institution social justice strategy, the first of its kind in the Australian university sector.
+Verity Firth is the inaugural Vice-President Societal Impact, Equity & Engagement at UNSW.
+She is the former Pro Vice-Chancellor (Social Justice & Inclusion) at the University of Technology Sydney, where she spearheading the university’s Social Impact Framework, a whole of institution social justice strategy, the first of its kind in the Australian university sector.
 She is the co-lead of the Australian pilot of the Carnegie Community Engagement Classification and a strong supporter of the Talloires Network.
 Verity also served as a member of the New South Wales Legislative Assembly representing the Australian Labor Party from 2007 to 2011.
 During this period, she served as the Minister for Education and Training.
 She was the CEO of the Public Education Foundation from 2011-2015, leading advocacy and funding for Australian public schools.

 Pakiname Yousri Mamdouh holds an MA degree in Political Science from the Saint Joseph University in Beirut.
 Her studies have allowed her to develop an in depth understanding of development needs of the region to complement her professional experience in the field.